Division of Wilderness Medicine

 Our unique expertise enables the alleviation of suffering in any of a range of austere environments, including wilderness areas, rural and urban disasters, developing-world projects and even into space.

-The MGH Division of Wilderness Medicine advances state-of-the-art wilderness medical expertise through our clinical care, teaching and research projects.
+The Mass General Division of Wilderness Medicine advances state-of-the-art wilderness medical expertise through our clinical care, teaching and research projects.
 We train tomorrow’s wilderness medicine leaders.
+The Earth needs a good doctor.™

 Teaching: Our educational fellowship trains tomorrow’s leaders in a rigorous 1-2 year post-graduate program.
 In our innovative course, “Medicine in the Wild,” taught with the Wilderness Medicine Institute of the National Outdoor Leadership School (WMI/NOLS), students learn wilderness medicine over 28 days in New Mexico.